Wall Street ends higher as corporate earnings season kicks off - ExBulletin

 She expects cuts to corporate earnings estimates to accelerate in the coming months, putting pressure on stocks.

-A report released on Friday morning showed that US consumers have lowered their inflation expectations for the year ahead to 4%, the lowest figure since April 2021.
-Long-term expectations in Inflation measures, meanwhile, remained stuck in the narrow 2.9% range. at 3.1% they have been for 17 of the last 18 months, according to the University of Michigan.
+A report released on Friday morning showed that US consumers have lowered their inflation expectations for the year ahead to 4%, which is the lowest reading of April 2021.
+Expectations to long-term inflation rates, meanwhile, remain stuck in the narrow range of 2.9%. at 3.1% they have been for 17 of the past 18 months, according to preliminary results from the University of Michigan survey.

 The Federal Reserve has been keen to keep these numbers low.
 Otherwise, it could cause a vicious circle that would only make inflation worse.
-Consumers might start to accelerate their purchases in the hope of anticipating rising prices, for example, which would drive prices up.
+Consumers might begin to accelerate their purchases in the hope of anticipating rising prices, for example, which would only push prices higher.

 |